 All Scrutiny Reviews link to the Council's Corporate Plan and details of which are evidenced within the final report.
-This Scrutiny Review links to corporate priority CP6 - Driving the Development of a confident, ambitions and successful Northampton.
+This Scrutiny Review links to corporate priority CP2 - Ensuring homes are available for local people (support vulnerable people to live independently.)